oat431/oat431/README.md

 ### Hi there I'm Oat (Oralita) 🌷

 - ⚒  A Software Engineer (mostly working on backend, database, system analysis and architecture design)
-- 🔭 I’m currently working on large company in Thailand (100% work from home)
+- 🔭 I’m currently working with vert large company in Thailand (100% work from home)
 - 🔫 I completed my university with this [senior project](https://github.com/Transmatter) which helping viusal impaired read internet contents by our ux pattern.
 - ⚡ Fun fact: I really love Coffee ☕ and Green tea 🍵
 - 🎓 Graduate from CMU/CAMT in SE major (Graduate Year: 2023)